larseggert/moderation/draft-ecahc-moderation.md

 ## Transparency

-The moderator team SHALL operate according to a consistent and uniform set of criteria, processes, and actions.
+The moderator team SHALL operate according to a consistent set of criteria, processes, and actions.
 The moderator team SHALL independently define and execute their role.
 They SHALL maintain a public set of moderation criteria, processes, actions, and other